Elizabeth Quat: Career in the Legislative Council

-In December 2021, it was reported that Quat had a "privileged" vote in the 2021 Hong Kong legislative election, where the vote would count approximately 7,215 times more than an ordinary citizen.
+In December 2021, it was reported that Quat was eligible to vote four times in the 2021 Hong Kong legislative election, yielding 0.0475578% of the total voting value (elected seats), which is 9569 times more than the value of an average voter's total voting value.

 On 5 January 2022, Carrie Lam announced new warnings and restrictions against social gathering due to potential COVID-19 outbreaks.
 One day later, it was discovered that Quat attended a birthday party hosted by Witman Hung Wai-man, with 222 guests.
 At least one guest tested positive with COVID-19, causing all guests to be quarantined.

 In July 2022, Quat proposed legislation to prohibit insulting people, stating "There are views pointing out that a number of incidents involving insulting other persons have happened in Hong Kong in recent years.
 Such acts not only trample on other persons' dignity and damage their reputation, but also encourage the trend of bullying in the community.
 Moreover, it is learnt that quite a number of public officers, while discharging duties, have experienced they themselves and their family members being insulted."

 In February 2023, when talking about foreign domestic helpers, Quat said she heard complaints and that "If it's not about job-hopping, it's that they don’t match their product descriptions.
 Let’s not say 'product,' but they come to Hong Kong and they don't know how to do any of the things they said they could do.
 Domestic workers' contracts, and domestic worker policies, only help the domestic worker.
 They don’t help the employers."

+In July 2023, after the government lost at an attempt to ban the song Glory to Hong Kong, Quat said that the government should keep trying to ban the song.